youssefsameh307/ADL4CV/README.md

 running a prediction can be done using

+you can find conditioning images in the sample_conditioning_images folder

 python -m sample.generate --model_path path/to/checkpoint.pt --text_prompt "a person raises his right hand" --output_dir "/path/to/output/directory" --cond_path "/path/to/image/condition"

+if this gives an error due to a weights mimatch, switch to the presentation branch